Tangy Sweet-and-Sour Meatballs

 - 1 large green pepper, cut into 1-inch pieces

 - Drain pineapple, reserving juice.
 Set pineapple aside.
 Add water to juice if needed to measure 1 cup; pour into a large skillet.
 Add 1/3 cup water, vinegar, soy sauce, brown sugar and cornstarch; stir until smooth.

 - Cook over medium heat until thick, stirring constantly.
 Add the pineapple, meatballs and green pepper.

-- Simmer, uncovered, for 20 minutes or until heated through.
+- Simmer, uncovered, until heated through, about 20 minutes.
 Serve with rice.
-Yield: 6 servings.